Prag8855/aab/content/guides/freelance-visa.md

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

 Usually, you can't start working before you get your freelance visa.[^35] Some people do it anyway.
 You might wait a few months with no income.
-It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to work.
+It's cheaper and safer if you [apply in your home country](#how-to-apply-in-your-country), then come to Germany when you have permission to start your business.

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.